Jayasenthur/E-Commerce-Telemetry-and-Clickstream-Data-Pipeline/README.md

 - `Fuel Consumption`: How much fuel the truck is using over time.
 - `Vehicle Health and Maintenance`: Information about the brakes, tire pressure, and transmission.
 - `Environmental Conditions`: Temperature, humidity, and atmospheric pressure around the truck.

-__How Does It All Work Together?__

-__Step 1: Collect Data__
-- We collect clickstream data from our website and truck telemetry data from IoT sensors.

-__Step 2: Process Data__
-- The data is sent to AWS Kinesis, a real-time data streaming service, for processing.

-__Step 3: Store Data__
-- Clickstream data is stored in DynamoDB, a fast and scalable database.
-- Truck telemetry data is stored in Snowflake, a powerful data warehouse.

-__Step 4: Analyze and Visualize Data__
-- We use Streamlit, a user-friendly tool, to create dashboards that show:
-    - Customer behavior on our website (e.g., most-clicked products).
-    - Delivery truck performance (e.g., fuel efficiency, maintenance needs).

-__Benefits of This System__
-- For Customers:
-  - Faster and more reliable deliveries.
-  - A better shopping experience on our website.

-- For the Business:
-  - Lower fuel and maintenance costs.
-  - Improved marketing strategies based on customer preferences.
-  - Real-time insights to make quick decisions.

 ## Workflow